EpicBrainUser/python-booklet/python_booklet.typ

 print(x)
 ```
 This will print 0, 21 as you made a local variable with the same name as a global variable, but didn't change the global variable. \
 But what if you have nested functions?
-This is known as `external scope` and you need to use the `nonlocal` keyword to access variables that are external to the scope but not global.
+This is known as `external scope` and you need to use the `nonlocal` keyword to access #glspl("var") that are external to the scope but not global.
 Otherwise this works the same way that global does: \
 ```python
 def func():
     x = 21